Other / mixed grade configuration · Granite, OK

 How many students attend Granite Es?

 Granite Es has 143 students enrolled.
-It is a other school in Granite, OK.
+It is a public school in Granite, OK.

 What is the student-teacher ratio at Granite Es?